-The construction and subsequent presence of the Berlin Wall had a profound impact on both the physical and social aspects of West Germany.
-Erected by the German Democratic Republic (GDR) in 1961, the wall effectively divided the city of Berlin into two separate entities: East Berlin, under communist rule, and West Berlin, which remained aligned with the democratic western nations.
+After East Germany built the Berlin Wall West German society and built structures changed significantly.
+Erected by the German Democratic Republic (GDR) in 1961, the wall effectively divided the city of Berlin into two separate entities: Communist East Berlin separated from non-communist West Berlin following Western nation ties.

 The Physical Impact